corda/corda/docs/source/cli-ux-guidelines.rst

 * Setting a unique error code (starting from 1) for each thing that can conceivably break makes your tool shell-scripting friendly.
 * Make sure all exit codes are documented with recommended remedies where applicable.
 * Your ``--help`` text or other docs should ideally include examples.
 Writing examples is also a good way to find out if your program requires a dozen flags to do anything.
-* Don’t print logging output to the console unless the user requested it via a ``-–verbose`` flag (conventionally shortened to ``-v``) or a ``-–log-to-console`` flag.
+* Don’t print logging output to the console unless the user requested it via a ``-–verbose`` flag (conventionally shortened to ``-v``).
 Logs should be either suppressed or saved to a text file during normal usage, except for errors, which are always OK to print.
 * Don't print stack traces to the console.
 Stack traces can be added to logging files, but the user should see as meaningful error description as possible.